 Dr. Mercè Boada, co-founder and medical director of Ace, joins Ace in this initiative.
 "As a woman in science, I work in environments in which our gender feels represented to ensure that more girls want to dedicate themselves to the scientific world and more women develop all their creative capacity in this field."

-At Fundació ACE, we have been dedicated to dementia research for more than 25 years, a career that we have been consolidating thanks to the involvement, professionalism and excellence of our team of researchers.
+At Ace Alzheimer Center Barcelona we have been dedicated to dementia research for more than 25 years, a journey that we have consolidated thanks to the involvement, effort, professionalism and excellence of our researchers.

-According to the United Nations, less than 30% of researchers worldwide are currently women.
-And, according to UNESCO data (2014-2016), only about 30% of all female students choose higher education within the fields of science, technology, engineering and mathematics.
+According to the United Nations, currently less than 30% of researchers worldwide are women.
+And, according to UNESCO data (2014-2016), only about 30% of all female students choose higher education in the field of science, technology, engineering and mathematics.